kyma-project/busola/docs/extensibility/resources.md

 ### schema section

-Schema contains the JSON-schema definition of the resource.
-In most cases this should simply be the CRD copied verbatim.
+The `schema` section contains the JSON-schema definition of the resource.
+In most cases this is copied verbatim from the CRD.

 ### translations sections